StephenHogsten/TableTopSwap2/README.md

   - [ ] Game card should be sought by: for not owned
   - [ ] the buttons / fields on login should line up better
   - [ ] sent should be recieved to recipients
+  - [ ] City and state are aligned weirdly
   - [ ] fix scrolling (make it scroll to top)
   - [ ] more padding above OneGame
   - [ ] Trade Card layout just isn't very good